 Business owners often understand the need to promote their new brick and mortar store but for some reason believe that the internet is a magical place that people instinctively know to flock to their new site.
 There are some familiar ways that people promote new brick and mortar stores like hanging a sign, doing a PR outreach to local publications, and hosted events.
 Each one of those promotional tactics has an eCommerce equivalent that is easy to do.

 Signage = Electronic ad space or splash page

 A Nordstrom Rack recently opened in Columbus.
 Everyone knew it was coming months in advance because Nordstrom bought significant amounts of ad space on billboards and park benches downtown and elsewhere (some of which are still up).
 It sparked high levels of anticipation and word-of-mouth marketing.
 The same thing can be done online.
 Do your research to find out where people would be excited to hear about your store.
 Check specific facebook (or other social media) groups, search terms applicable to your product or service, and popular blogs.

 Since most ads on the internet are pay-per-click you need to give them somewhere to go.
 That is going to be your splash page.
 It’s the equivalent of hanging your banner on the fence outside your brick and mortar store that is containing the construction going on.
-Make sure your splash page has some information about opening, and a place to opt in to an e-mail communication.
+Make sure your splash page has some information about an opening and a place to opt for an e-mail communication.